 The overshadowed little brother of the bleed builds when it comes to Dark Souls 3 Luck Build.
 Poison isn’t looked down upon but somewhat forgotten by most players simply because it isn’t as prevalent and easily attainable as bleed builds and has a smaller range of enemies affected by it, unlike bleed builds.

 Poison builds are the same as standard bleed builds, wherein they accomplish the same goal through a different in-game system.
-That is why we only present you with the weapons that make up the build-up change.
+That is why I only present you with the weapons that make up the build-up change.
 These three weapons are the ones that are great for setting up poison damage.

 They are the conventional curved sword, dagger, and spear with no unique weapon arts to their name.
 You can easily farm this full gear at the Farron Keep bonfire, where the death knights are roaming.